Documentary Maker Louis Theroux Visits Oasis Academy Hadley for Q&A with Students

 We were chosen to lead a thought-provoking interview with Louis, where we discussed lots of interesting topics.
 Our Headteacher, Zoe Thompson, introduced Louis, before giving the floor to us.

-Attempting to unpick a 25 year long career within a few questions is a difficult feat, however, we really wanted to get to know Louis as an individual to understand his path to success, so we could apply it to our own journeys.
+Attempting to unpick a 25-year-long career within a few questions is a difficult feat, however, we really wanted to get to know Louis as an individual to understand his path to success, so we could apply it to our own journeys.

 Louis has met people from all walks of life, from prisoners to popstars but he always manages to stay true to himself to deliver a meaningful interview.
 For that reason, his authenticity is something we wanted to learn more about, taking into consideration he is a world-famous journalist.
 Additionally, having engaged with such a wide variety of individuals, Louis is uniquely positioned to relay the amalgamated life experience of these encounters.